A two-pane outliner for Org Mode and Markdown files.

 It otherwise acts much like a simple text editor.

-The code has been used in production for over a month as of 27 November 2021, but keep backups anyway.
+The code has been used in production for over eight months as of 27 June 2022, but keep backups anyway.
 See also:

 The user interface should be fairly obvious.
 See the usage notes below.